n8n-io/n8n-docs/docs/nodes/nodes-library/trigger-nodes/HelpScoutTrigger/README.md

 ## Example Usage

-This workflow allows you to receive updates when an event occurs in HelpScout.
-You can also find the [workflow](https://n8n.io/workflows/654) on n8n.io.
+This workflow allows you to receive updates when a customer is created in HelpScout.
+You can also find the [workflow](https://n8n.io/workflows/669) on n8n.io.
 This example usage workflow would use the following node.
 - [HelpScout Trigger]()

 The final workflow should look like the following image.